AI4MathSci/AI4Math/src/README.md

 - set the env var "OPENAI_API_KEY" to the openAI API key you have created

 # Example:
-python solver.py --model="gpt-4o-mini" --max_retries=1 --problem="Find the equation of the tangent line to the graph of y = x^3 at x = 1/2"
+Run the following example to solve a math problem: python solver.py --model="gpt-4o-mini" --max_retries=1 --problem="Find the equation of the tangent line to the graph of y = x^3 at x = 1/2"